Thursday, July 13, 2023

 God knew I was devoted and committed to that love story of mine.
 God knew I would keep going back to those words and promises in that old book, longing for them and living for them.
 He knew I would get stuck grieving for what had been.
 God knew I would stay trapped there in a story that was no longer true.

-So, He allowed my husband to burn it so I wouldn’t go back.
 God allowed him to destroy it because it was no longer good or healthy for me there.
 Like Lot’s wife, and like the children of Israel, I would have kept looking back and longing for what God had rescued me out of.
 He had to burn it.
 I didn’t need access to it anymore.
 It was an old chapter.
 But it wasn’t the whole story.
 It was just a chapter.
 And that chapter brought me where I am today.
 It molded me into who I am today.
 Satan may have meant it for evil, but God has certainly already used it for good!

 God knew I wasn’t strong enough to break free of that box on my own.
 So, He allowed the box to be set on fire, added heat to force me out, and gave me birds of hope and healing to carry me and sustain me like manna in the wilderness.